SRGSSR/srgmediaplayer-apple/README.md

 Then run `pod install` to update the dependencies.

 For more information about CocoaPods and the `Podfile`, please refer to the [official documentation](http://guides.cocoapods.org/).

+## Usage

+To learn about how the library can be used, have a look at the [getting started guide](Documentation/Getting-started.md).

 ## License